nitinls/eks-kubeflow-cloudformation-quick-start/README.md

 aws cloudformation create-stack --stack-name myteststack --template-body file://cfv1.json --capabilities CAPABILITY_IAM

-You can also use AWS Console to run the Cloudformation template.
+You can also run the Cloudformation from AWS Console.

 2) The cfv1 will run for about 30 minutes and will setup
         a) A Linux Jump Box with eksctl and kubectl